Juliusqaz123/-IT-CHALLENGE-3-/README.md

 - All output is stored in log files

 ## Requirements
-In order to run script  you need to have
+In order to run script  you need to have:
 - Python
 - Pandas